 Tarrant Area Food Bank does not provide food directly to people.
-We supply food to our Partner Agencies that serve individuals and families in our 13-county region.
+We supply food across 13 counties to our Partner Agencies such as churches and community centers that then serve local individuals and families.

 Enter your ZIP code in our Find Food map to view a list of local agencies that provide food assistance.
 Our Community Resources team also helps people apply for SNAP, financial assistance and other aid.
 Learn more.